Forcing Ourselves to Take Action

 actions with healing.

-people use "being in the moment" as an excuse to indulge in instant gratification.
+Some people use "being in the moment" as an excuse to indulge in instant

-Instant gratification is not bad or wrong, but if we are constantly empowering
+gratification.
+Instant gratification is not bad or wrong, but if we

-instant gratification we are not taking responsibility for being co-creators
+are constantly empowering instant gratification we are not taking responsibility

-us to want immediate gratification that helps us repress the feelings and/or
+causes us to want immediate gratification that helps us repress the feelings

-nurture the wounded child inside of us.
-Substances like Sugar, alcohol,
+and/or nurture the wounded child inside of us.
+Substances like Sugar,

-drugs, etc., activities like isolating, obsessing, doing something (anything)
+alcohol, drugs, etc., activities like isolating, obsessing, doing something

-rather than being in our bodies and feeling our feelings, are ways of escaping
+(anything) rather than being in our bodies and feeling our feelings, are

-in recovery is growing up so that we can relate to life as a mature healthy
+doing in recovery is growing up so that we can relate to life as a mature

-adult who is able to have the choice to be in the moment at the same time
+healthy adult who is able to have the choice to be in the moment at the same

 Taking Responsibility for Being Co-Creators

-that there are some areas over which we have some power and control and
+means that there are some areas over which we have some power and control

 condition of codependence, which is the human condition in my definition,